2010 United States House of Representatives elections in Virginia: District 2

+Predictions

 District 3

 Democratic incumbent Bobby Scott was challenged by Republican nominee former JAG Chuck Smith (campaign site, PVS) of Virginia Beach, Libertarian James Quigley (campaign site, PVS) of Hampton, and Independent John Kelly (campaign site, PVS).

 Scott has run unopposed in five of the last six elections in what is considered a "safe" Democratic district.
 The district's current configuration dates to 1993, when the Justice Department ordered Virginia to create a majority-minority district.